 COVID-19: What you need to know

-Given the ongoing spread and news coverage about COVID-19 (also referred to as the coronavirus), here is some information about the symptoms to look out for, provincial health resources, and tips on staying healthy.
+Given the ongoing developments and news coverage about COVID-19 (also referred to as the coronavirus), here is some information about the status in Canada, tools and resources you can use, a self-assessment tool, and your responsibility in staying healthy.

 There are two things to be looking out for: symptoms and exposure.
 If you would answer “yes” to both symptom and exposure criteria, please contact Public Health (see below for contact information).